 Related reading: Survival Guide: Dos and don’ts of being in a live-in relationship

 We have a great relationship with the parents

 Our parents have now given up trying to convince us to get married.
 We are all on good terms now, spending holidays and vacations together.
 I still live with Indra and his parents.
 Recently Indra has moved to America for further studies, while I am completing my PhD in my hometown.
 I volunteered to stay here and take care of all our parents, as I didn’t want to leave my city.

 Love was never missing between us and distance is not even the biggest hurdle that we handled.
 It was difficult for any two people to grow up together without growing apart.
 And I must admit, being polyamorous made us stronger as a couple.

 We’re reminded that Shah Jahan built Taj Mahal, the greatest symbol of love in our country, for his wife Mumtaz Mahal, but we choose to forget that she was not even his first wife or mother of his first child.
 We build temples of Radha Krishna but we don’t talk about the fact that their love was an forbidden relationship between Radha, who was married and Krishna, who had several other love interests.

 I remember lying to him about sleeping with another man.
 It was actually to test whether he’s really okay with the idea.
 I remember him buying me my favourite flavour of ice cream just to say that it’s all right.
 When for the first time he told me that he has developed a crush on another woman, I remember feeling unsettled.
 That was until I got to know the person and she was really amazing.

+I have realised you do not need the stamp of marriage to feel loved, responsible and genuinely care for someone.
 Life is exciting and options are limitless.
 I’m ready to voyage through newer adventures with my shipmate and co-captain Indra.